zeek/zeek-docs/scripts/base/utils/email.zeek.rst

    Extract mail addresses out of address specifications conforming to RFC5322.

-   :str: A string potentially containing email addresses.
+   :param str: A string potentially containing email addresses.

    :returns: A set of extracted email addresses.
 An empty set is returned